-The major part of our test drive with the 2020 Ford Expedition King Ranch was from Toronto to the Bruce Peninsula, using both country roads and highway.
+The major part of our test drive with the 2020 Ford Expedition King Ranch was from Toronto to the Bruce Peninsula, using both country roads and highways.
 Remembering the fact that this is a truck-based big SUV, it was a pleasure to drive this vehicle.
-We unleashed the power reserves especially while passing other vehicles at two-lane country roads.
+We unleashed the power reserves especially while passing other vehicles on two-lane country roads.
 The acceleration was superb and the body rolls were very manageable at rare winding spots of otherwise straight roads.
 The 22-inch, painted, machine-faced aluminum wheels make the ride more exciting.
 The King Ranch logo distinguishes this version further from standard models.

 2020 Ford Expedition King Ranch offers a high and commanding seating position.
-Automatic running boards are inevitable for a high vehicle like this and make getting on and off very easy.
-The big buttons and controls are easy to use, even if you wear a glove in winter, thanks to design features shared the F-150, Ford’s workhorse.
+Automatic running boards are inevitable for a tall vehicle like this and make getting on and off very easy.
+The big buttons and controls are easy to use, even if you wear a glove in winter, thanks to design features shared by the F-150, Ford’s workhorse.
 The brown Del Rio leather is all rows nice and comfortable, even if this colour is not to everyone’s taste.
 Ebony Del Rio door trims and Mesa Del Rio armrest and steering wheel with Kingsville stitching and Ziricote Wood Veneer complete the luxurious atmosphere. the 10-way power-adjustable driver and front passenger seats are very comfortable.
 The 12-speaker B & O sound system made our journey more enjoyable.
-The Synch-3 infotainment system with the voice-activated navigation, several USD ports, and wireless charging Media Hub all contribute to a comfortable and relaxed long journey.
+The Synch-3 infotainment system with voice-activated navigation, several USD ports, and wireless charging Media Hub all contribute to a comfortable and relaxed long journey.

 Discovering the Bruce Peninsula, Great Lakes Area

-With a short midweek getaway, my wife and I found ourselves in the Bruce Peninsula, less than 300 kilometers from East York.
+With a short midweek getaway, my wife and I found ourselves in the Bruce Peninsula, less than 300 kilometres from East York.
 Due to Covid-19 restrictions more than ever Canadians spend their vacation in Canada and avoid a flight as much as possible.
 Even if not for a good reason 2020 offered an opportunity to explore the beauties of our own country.